The Best Time To See The Northern Lights In Iceland

 Other Things To Do In Iceland

 All this being said, it’s really crucial to plan your trip around other activities and sights besides the northern lights.
 This planning tool from TripCreator is great for organizing / booking activities before visiting Iceland.
 It has all the attractions, hotels, tours etc in one place.
 There are so many wonderful things to do in Iceland and with the Auroras being as fickle as they are, it would be a shame to not make the most of a visit here because the lights didn’t turn up.
 Take in some of the country’s most famous sights on the Golden Circle tour.
 Easily done by guided tour or self-drive at all times of the year, you’ll see the Gullfoss waterfall, the original and eponymous Geysir, and the continental rift at Þingvellir national park, site of Iceland’s original parliament.
 Another great and relaxed tour is the South Coast Adventure, comprising the Seljalandsfoss and Skógarfoss waterfalls, the Reynisfjara black sand beach with its basalt column wall, and the magical town of Vík.
 For a longer drive along the south coast, continue on to see the Jökulsárlón glacial lagoon, where icebergs that break off of the great Vatnajökull glacier float into the sea.
-One more thing to mention are the helicopter tours in Iceland and surprisingly they dont cost too much.
-You can do it for similar prices as the guided super jeep tours.
-We recommend Nordurflug.

 There is also a lot to see and do in the capital city of Reykjavík.
 Make sure to visit the Reykjavík Art Museum, a network of three separate centres housing a vast array of styles and eras of classic and modern art, each one dedicated to a famous Icelandic artist.
 The National Museum of Iceland displays a fantastic permanent collection that beautifully transports you through the history of the country from the time of settlement until present day.
 It also holds many temporary exhibits ranging from textile art to archeological reconstructions.
 You can also indulge yourself with local cuisine, going to any number of marvellous restaurants specializing in our best produce – lamb, lobster and fish.